Gerald and Charlene Gallego: Plea bargain

+Trials

-California murder trial
+California

 Gerald Gallego's trial for the murders of Mary Sowers and Craig Miller began on December 12, 1982, at the Contra Costa County Superior Court Building in Martinez, before Judge Spellberg.
 Sacramento Chief Deputy District Attorney James I. Morris, acting as prosecutor, sought the death penalty for Gerald.

 During opening statements, Morris outlined the murders of Miller and Sowers and Gerald's sexual fantasies of abducting and raping young women.
 Morris called up Jeff Benner, an acquaintance of Miller and Sowers who had witnessed their abduction.
 On the stand, Morris identified Gerald as the perpetrator.
 In his rebuttal, Gerald repeatedly asked Benner if he was positive about the identification because of an earlier incident at a preliminary hearing where he accidentally identified a separate attorney as the kidnapper.

 A centerpiece of the prosecution's evidence was the ballistics evidence tying Gerald's firearm to the bullets recovered at the crime scenes.
 At his workplace at the Bob-Les club in Sacramento, Gerald was known to have fired his gun into the ceiling to wake up sleeping patrons.
 On January 4, criminologist Alfred Biasotti testified on behalf of the prosecution that bullet shells recovered from the club's attic were matched to the bullets pulled from Miller's head.
 That same day, Torrey Johnson of the California Department of Justice testified that he analyzed the bullet shells and determined that distinctive markings proved they were fired from the same weapon.
 In his rebuttal, Gerald claimed that Johnson was referring to Charlene's .25 caliber pistol which was never located, although Johnson would clarify that a .25 caliber pistol was not used in the murders of Miller and Sowers, but said it may have been used in the murders of Vaught and Scheffler.